Quick Answers: Register a Branch of a Foreign Company in Kenya

 - Not checking whether the branch needs a county business permit, sector licence or work permits for expatriates.

-Frequently Asked Questions on Registration of a Branch of a Foreign Company in Kenya
+Frequently Asked Questions on Foreign Company Registration in Kenya

 What is registration of a branch of a foreign company in Kenya?